 We use the SSE3 instruction set to exploit vector parallelism.
 Due to the limited shuffle instructions, computing the correlations of the four polarizations within a vector is inefficient.
 We achieve only a speedup of a factor of 2.8 compared to a version without SSE3.
-We found that, unlike on the other platforms, computing four samples with subsequent time stamps in a vector works better.
+We found that, unlike on all other platforms, vectorizing the integration time loop works significantly better.
+This way, we compute four samples with subsequent time stamps in a vector.
 The use of SSE3 improves the performance by a factor of 3.6 in this case.
 In addition, we use multiple threads to utilize all four cores.
 To benefit from hyperthreading, we need twice as many threads as cores (i.e., 8 in our case).
 Using more threads does not help.
 Hyperthreading increases performance by 6%.
 The most efficient version uses a tile size of 2×2 .
 Larger tile sizes are inefficient due to the small SSE3 register file.
 We achieve a performance of 48.0 gflops, 67% of the peak, while using 73% of the peak bandwidth.